abuecker/sf-test/src/presentation.md

 Load balancers distribute the traffic to the Rails services that are managed by Auto Scaling Groups.

-The Rails services have their own auto scaled RDS for postgres and ElasticCache for Redis.
+The Rails services have their own auto scaled RDS for Postgres and ElasticCache for Redis.

 --